wso2-incubator/iot-server-appliances/Arduino Robot/BAM-Tool-Boxes/sensorDataSummary/README.md

 * Install the toolbox **IoT_Devices_Analytics.tbox** from the WSO2-BAM Management Console UI.
 If not the dashboard will not appear.

 * ***[For testing purposes where there are no real sensor data published to BAM yet]***
-	-	Open the attached Client **WSO2DevicePlatform-2.0.0.zip** with IDE and run it, to propergate and publish some sample data to BAM.
+	- Extract attached Client **WSO2DevicePlatform-2.0.0.zip**
+	- execute "java -jar target/WSO2DevicePlatform-1.0.0-jar-with-dependencies.jar" in side /device-cloud-appliances/WSO2DevicePlatform-1.0.0

 * Go to the portal section under gadgets to view the dashboard.